yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 With nodes storing the bounding boxes of their child nodes, we now know whether our ray will hit the child nodes before we visit them.
 More importantly, the bounding boxes are now stored next to each other, and we could process them both at the same time.
-In fact, if we stopped here, it is possible that the out of order window would be large enough so that we could schedule both intersection computations.
+In fact, if we stopped here, it is possible that the out-of-order window would be large enough so that the CPU would schedule both intersection tests in parallel.

 But why stop at two: